Avinash-Andani-05/First-repository/README.md

 # First-repository
-This is my first repo on the git-hub
+This is my first repo on the git-hub,and it is a simple under-satnding purpose